K0K0SHA/K0K0SHA/README.md

 ## fork bomb
 Unironically just a fork bomb.
 This thing essentially belongs to no one, but I certainly want it on my page here.
 It's just a Linux meme.
 Crashes your session without damage(hopefully), if you're meme enough to run it.

+## stay_awake
+Aims to be a cross-platform script for keeping the screen awake using the terminal.
+Made mostly for practice and convenience.

 TODO:
 -personal public hacking journal link